canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week1.sec1.1.to.1.4.md

 > Let *C* be the code consisting of all words of length 6 having an even number of ones.
 List the codewords in *C*.

-First of all we have a condition, codewords must have even quantity of '1'.
+First of all, we have a condition, codewords must have even quantity of '1'.
 Which means quantity of '1' can be 0, 2, 4 or 6.
 According to the condition let's calculate possibilities.

 #### Case 1